RPL-CS-UCL/unitree_docs_sdk/docs/run_program_on_go2w.md

-This README provides instructions on how to install and configure the ROS bridge for message conversion between ROS 1 and ROS 2, specifically for the Unitree ROS2 Toolkits.
+This README provides instructions on how to install and configure the ROS bridge for message conversion between ROS 1 and ROS 2, specifically for the Unitree ROS2 Toolkits, and start the CMU navigation on the GO2W robot.

 ### 1\.
 Installing Requirements